CyrilCermak/modular_architecture_on_ios/README.md

 screens and users flow through the part of the app.

-`Spacesuit` and `Cosmonaut` domains link `Spacesuit Service` and `Cosmonaut Service` services that provide data for domain-specific screens and `UIComponents` provides the UI parts.
+`Spacesuit` and `Cosmonaut` domains link `Spacesuit Service` and `Cosmonaut Service`, services that provide data for domain-specific screens. `UIComponents` provides the UI parts.

 `Spacesuit` service is using `Radio` for communication with cosmonauts spacesuit via BLE or another type of radio technology. `Cosmonaut`